 - It may lead to service interruptions: The strain a dirty filter places on the blower motor can trigger an overload on the circuit, tripping a breaker.
 When you encounter a tripped breaker due to the AC or heater, check on the filter to see if it needs to be replaced.

-Whatever you require for your cooling and heating in Clearwater, FL this season—and the seasons after—you can rely on us.
+Whatever you require for your air conditioning and heating in Wesley Chapel, FL this season—and the seasons after—you can rely on us.
 We’ll change the filter for you each time we maintain your HVAC system, and we’re glad to show you how to do the job on your own during the rest of the year.